Curricular Practical Training (CPT)

 - Number of hours to be worked per week (full- or part-time employment).

-- International Student Advisor meeting.
-The ISA will review the offer and recommendation.
-If there are questions regarding the appropriateness of the request fulfilling the “integral part of the established curriculum,” the ISA will discuss this with the academic advisor.
-On approval, the ISA will process a SEVIS Form I-20 with the CPT endorsement.
-The student will be provided with a complete copy of the application file.
+ISSS will review the CPT request.
+If there are questions regarding the appropriateness of the request fulfilling the "integral part of the established curriculum," ISSS will discuss this with the student's academic advisor.
+On approval, ISSS will process an I-20 with the CPT endorsement.